Multi-scale Latent Point Consistency Models for 3D Shape Generation: Experiments

 \subsection{Single-Class 3D Point Cloud Generation}

-\textbf{Implementation} Our implementation is based on the PyTorch \cite{paszke2019pytorch}.
+\textbf{Implementation} Our implementation is based on the PyTorch.
 The input point cloud size is $2048 \times 3$.
 Both our VAE encoder and decoder are built upon PVCNN \cite{liu2019point}, consisting of 4 layers of SA modules and FP modules.
 The voxel grid sizes of PVC at different scales are $32$, $16$, $8$, and $8$, respectively.
 We adopt the Farthest Point Sampling (FPS) algorithm for sampling in the Grouper block, with the sampled center points being $1024$, $256$, $64$, and $16$.
 KNN (K-Nearest Neighbors) is used to aggregate local neighborhood features, with $32$ neighbors for each point in the Grouper.
 We apply a dropout rate of $0.1$ to all dropout layers in the VAE.
-Following \cite{zeng2022lion}, we initialize our VAE model so that it acts as an identity mapping between the input, latent space, and reconstruction points at the start of training.
-We achieve this by reducing the variance of the encoder and correspondingly weighting the skip connections.
-Our latent prior also consists of 4 layers of SA modules and FP modules.
-The time embedding and multi-scale latent representations are concatenated with the point features at the input of each corresponding SA and FP layer.
-We adopt the hybrid denoising score network parameterization following \cite{zeng2022lion}.